siplab-gt/cleo/CONTRIBUTING.md

 We will use Black formatting.
 The easiest way is to enable Black as the formatter in your IDE with auto-formatting on save.

+## Linting
+I was going to lint using flake8 but then I realized, this is a small research code package!
+We don't need super pretty, consistent code.
+Just try to follow Python conventions and use Black.

 ## Structure
 Originally, the intention was for opto and electrodes to live under stimulators and recorders, respectively.
 This made `opto_stim = cleosim.opto.OptogeneticIntervention(...)` possible but not for importing from that second-level shortcut (`from cleosim.opto import ...`).
 Thus, they were moved up a level.